chebread/blog/README.md

 devd -o DIR_NAME # Run the server and Open the browser

-devd -ol DIR_NAME # Run the server and open a browser using livereload.
+devd -ol DIR_NAME # Run the server and open a browser using livereload
 ```

 ## How to Deploy